RansomedKC/Capstone-Project/README.md

 ### Terraform Configuration

-The Terraform configurations in this repository automate the setup of the following components:
+The Terraform configurations in this repository automated the setup of the following components:

 - Amazon EKS Cluster
 - Virtual Private Cloud (VPC)